fvwmorg/fvwm3/docs/DEVELOPERS.md

     Fix all warnings and problems, commit the changes and repeat the previous command until no more warnings occur.
-5. Tag the release: `git tag -a x.y.z` -- where `x.y.z` represents the
+6. Tag the release: `git tag -a x.y.z` -- where `x.y.z` represents the
    appropriate version number for the release.
-6. Build and test the release tarballs:
+7. Build and test the release tarballs:

-   Run: `make distcheck2`
+   Run: `make dist`

    If that succeeds, check for `fvwm-x.y.z.tar.gz` in the current working directory.
 This is the release tarball which will be uploaded to Github.
    Unpack it to a temporary directory and build it; check the version as well,
    via: `./fvwm --version`.
-7. Push the tag out: `git push origin x.y.z` -- where `x.y.z` is the specific tag created in step 5.
+8. Push the tag out: `git push origin x.y.z` -- where `x.y.z` is the specific tag created in step 6.
-8. Set `ISRELEASED` to `"no"` in configure.ac and commit and push that out.
+9. Set `ISRELEASED` to `"no"` in configure.ac and commit and push that out.
-9. Issue a PR (pull-request) against `master` and mege that in assuming all checks pass.
+10. Issue a PR (pull-request) against `master` and mege that in assuming all checks pass.
 If not, fix the problems, and repeat this step.
-10. Upload the `fvwm-x.y.z.tar.gz` tarball to Github against the tag just pushed.
+11. Upload the `fvwm-x.y.z.tar.gz` tarball to Github against the tag just pushed.
-11. Update the fvwm web site (see below)
+12. Update the fvwm web site (see below)

 Updating fvwm-web
 =================